wp-plugins/filament/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Changelog ==
+= 1.2.6 =
+* Change permissions to access Filament menu items for better compatibility with WordPress Network installations
+* Update cache clear message prompt to accommodate for un-known cache systems

 = 1.2.5 =
 * Improve user interface flow for easier on-boarding with Filament application